From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 COVID-19 Important Information

-As the COVID-19 situation evolves, we want to share with you some changes that we have put into place at the MSPCA-Angell so we can continue to serve the pets and people of our community while keeping our staff, volunteers, and clients protected.
-We recognize the vital role that our hospitals and adoption centers play as a safe haven for animals especially in times of crisis.
-We are committed to being a resource for our community during the outbreak with services and support.
+As the COVID-19 situation evolves, we have put some changes into place at the MSPCA-Angell so we can continue to serve the pets and people of our community while keeping our staff, volunteers, and clients protected.
+We recognize the vital role that our hospitals and adoption centers play as a safe haven for animals especially in times of crisis, and we are committed to being a resource for our community.
 As we adjust to these unanticipated changes, our front line team is grateful for your support and patience.
 For CDC Recommendations Regarding Companion Animals and COVID-19, please see the bottom of this announcement.

 Angell Animal Medical Center

-As an essential business, Angell Animal Medical Center has remained open during the Massachusetts lockdown and is providing urgent medical care, without disruption, to animal patients in our charge.
-We have implemented extensive safety precautions to protect both our clients and employees and we have concluded that, for now, we feel the safest choice is to continue with our policy of not allowing clients inside the building.
-As Mass state regulations change, we will evolve our own social distancing guidelines.
+As an essential business, Angell Animal Medical Center has remained open during the pandemic and is providing urgent medical care, without disruption, to animal patients in our charge.
+We have implemented extensive safety precautions to protect both our clients and employees.
+As Mass state regulations change, we will update our guidelines.
 We thank you in advance for your understanding.

-How Angell Boston is delivering care to your pet while minimizing risk of coronavirus transmission:
+How Angell Boston is delivering care to your pet while minimizing risk of COVID-19 transmission:

 To help ensure Angell’s clinicians and staff can safely continue to deliver care to our patients, we have taken steps to limit the amount of contact we have with our clientele.
-At present, the only clients permitted to enter our facility are clients whose patients are being seen by our emergency service and clients who are stopping by Angell to pick up previously ordered medications or food.
-All other clients (those at Angell for appointments or to discharge their pet from the hospital) will be required to wait outside of the building – in their cars or under tents in our parking lot – and we will communicate with you by telephone.
+While all clients our now permitted to enter the building upon arrival at our facility, there will be times where we ask you to wait outside of the building for service.
+By waiting in your car or under the tents in our parking lot, you will help us maintain safe social distance with everyone in our lobby while staying below our COVID-19 building occupancy requirements.

 PLEASE NOTE: you SHOULD NOT enter our facility if any of the following are true: